zopefoundation/grok/doc/developing_grok.rst

 8. Send out an email to at least zope-announce@zope.org as well as grok- dev@zope.org announcing the new release.
-The text can be based on the release notes written at point 7.
+The text can be based on the release notes written at step 2.

 9. Update the Grok Wikipedia article with the information about the latest
    release: http://en.wikipedia.org/wiki/Grok_(web_framework)